-The Compensation Committee believes that, given the competitiveness of our industry and our company culture, our base compensation, cash incentives and equity programs are flexible, reward the achievement of clearly defined corporate goals and are generally sufficient to retain our existing executive officers and to hire new executive officers when necessary.
+The Compensation Committee believes that, given the competitiveness of our industry and our company culture, our base compensation, cash incentives and equity programs reward the achievement of clearly defined corporate goals and objectives and are competitive to retain our existing executive officers and to hire new executive officers.

-The peer data were used as context for setting executive officer compensation in fiscal year 2016.
-The committee does not set a target benchmark, but in fiscal year 2016, the value of total direct compensation for all named executive officers was below the median of the peer group companies.
+The peer data were used as context for setting executive officer compensation in late fiscal year 2018 and for setting fiscal 2019 compensation.
+The Compensation Committee does not set a target benchmark, but in fiscal year 2018, the value of total direct compensation for all named executive officers was above the median of the peer group companies to recognize the success in clinical development and financing activities (compensation in recent years prior to fiscal 2018 had been set below the median of the peer group companies in recognition of performance and size at that time).

-Role of Shareholder Say-on-Pay Votes
+Role of Stockholder Say-on-Pay Votes

-At our annual meeting of shareholders held in December 2015, approximately 91% of the shares voted at the meeting approved, on an advisory basis, the compensation of our named executive officers.
-The Compensation Committee considers input from shareholders, its compensation consultant and proxy advisors, when assessing its compensation philosophy and the components of its compensation program, giving further consideration to the level of attainment of corporate goals and to the compensation data of the Company's peer group so that compensation decisions are broadly consistent with market practice.
+At our annual meeting of stockholders held in December 2017, approximately 91% of the shares voted at the meeting approved, on an advisory basis, the compensation of our named executive officers.
+The Compensation Committee considers input from stockholders, its compensation consultant and proxy advisors, when assessing its compensation philosophy and the components of its compensation program, giving further consideration to the level of attainment of corporate goals and to the compensation data of the Company's peer group so that compensation decisions are broadly consistent with market practice.